Thanuka7777/Text-Classification-using-ScikitLearn/README.md

     3. Use findAll() function to traserve down to the tag level
     4. Get texts, titles, etc by specifying specific tags, such as 'table'

-**Step 2**: Using ScikitLearn and NLTK packages to build algorithms to classify country capitals
+**Step 2**: Using ScikitLearn and NLTK packages to build algorithms to classify country capitals.
+Three python files:

+    1. capitalCorpus.py: main text corpus class containing texts and labels
+    2. textTransformer.py: a transfomer class used to transform raw texts (removing stopwords, stemming, etc)
+    3. Classify.py: classification script